 - The next stage is to “sign out” and head out to the aeroplane.
 The next 20 minutes will consist of the “pre-flight inspection” and completing the associated administration.

-- Your flight lesson then begins.
-It will last for approximately 1 hour and much of the lesson will be spent with you flying the aircraft under instruction from one of our staff.
+- Your flight lesson then begins and much of the lesson will be spent with you flying the aircraft under instruction from one of our staff.
 Most likely, you will have more “hands-on time” than the instructor.
 After the lesson, you close off the paperwork, secure the aircraft and attend a debriefing that will typically last anywhere from 20 minutes to an hour.

 Of course.
 In fact, we maintain a larger fleet than would be normal practice in this Industry.
 This allows us to make aircraft available to you for Private Hire.
 When hiring aircraft, you are only charged for the hours that the engine is operating.

 Yes, you can.
 In fact, many of our students come to us after commencing their training with another provider and then transfer to us for the continuation and completion of their training.
-This is an area we specialise in.
 We will make the transition as smooth as possible, and all of your previously obtained hours will be fully accepted.

 Quite simply, we are absolutely committed to Latrobe Valley Aero Club offering you the best experience of any Flight Training Organisation in Australia.
 We appreciate every school’s marketing material makes promises.
 At Latrobe Valley Aero Club, we will keep our promises.
 If you have any concerns during your training, let us know.